+'''

 Introduce xyz service // BAD, missing code prefix

-BUGFIX: Fixed bug xyz // BAD, subject should be\
+BUGFIX: Fixed bug xyz // BAD, subject should be

 written in present tense

 WIP !!!
-TASK: A breaking change // BAD, subject has to start\
+TASK: A breaking change // BAD, subject has to start

 with [!!!] for breaking changes

-BUGFIX: Make SessionManager remove expired sessions // GOOD, the line explains\
+BUGFIX: Make SessionManager remove expired sessions // GOOD, the line explains

 what the change does, not what the

-bug is about (this should\

-bug is about (this should\
+bug is about (this should

+be explained in the following lines

-what the related bug\
+and in the related bug

-writtacker ticket)
+tracker ticket)

+'''